metal-stack/metal-roles/partition/roles/sonic-config/README.md

 # VLANs to configure on the switch.
 sonic_config_vlans:
+    # VRF which the DHCP servers are reachable by.
+    # This setting was only tested on EdgeCore SONiC 202111.1
+  - dhcp_relay_server_vrf: Vrf45
+    # Source interface to use for DHCP relay.
+    # This interface's address is used as `giaddr`.
+    # This setting was only tested on EdgeCore SONiC 202111.11.
+    dhcp_relay_src_intf: Vlan4000
     # DHCP servers to relay to.
-  - dhcp_servers:
+    dhcp_servers:
       - 10.1.1.1

     # VLAN ID.